alexreg/typer/README.md

 ## Other tools and plug-ins

 Click has many plug-ins available that you can use.
-And there are many tools that help with command line applications that you can use as well, even if they are not related to Typer or Click.
+And there are many tools that help with command-line applications that you can use as well, even if they are not related to Typer or Click.

 For example: